pharmbio/big-data_course/cloud_and_docker_lab/Docker_and_Jupyter.md

 ```
 sudo usermod -aG docker <your-user>
 ```
+Now when you have docker installed you can try running a program

 ## Jupyter
 When you have docker installed you can run Jupyter server as a container without need for installation.